What Part Of The Word Geology Is The Word Root? Uncover The Hidden Truth!

 Common Mistakes / What Most People Get Wrong

 Many people overlook that geo- and -logy are Greek, not Latin.
-This matters when you’re studying etymology or comparing word families across languages Simple, but easy to overlook.
-Took long enough..
+This matters when you’re studying etymology or comparing word families across languages That's the part that actually makes a difference..

 Practical Tips / What Actually Works